-1. Salary arrangements
+1. Salary Arrangments

 You need to realize that the first job after graduation is more about getting experience and not about getting the money.
 The amount of payment that you can receive will be minimal and might not get higher for about a year of employment.

-2. Making mistakes
+2. Making Mistakes

 You will need to change the way you treat your errors.
 If previously during your study making mistakes affected only you in terms of grades, at the working place any fault in the project or a missed deadline can influence your co-workers, your boss or even the entire company.

-3. Result is what matters
+3. Result is What Matters

 In college, teachers appreciate if you are smart and if you are trying your best in order to excel academically.
 However, on the workplace things turn out to be slightly different.
 Just trying isn’t enough anymore.
 The actual result and meeting goals are what is required in the working world.

-4. Taking time off
+4. Taking Time Off

 Be prepared that in most workplaces time for taking holiday is limited and strictly defined.
 You might be asked to work during official holidays, and as an entry-level worker, you might get maximum two weeks for your vacation during the whole year.
 As for taking time off for lunchtime, in many companies “one hour break” in fact means thirty minutes.

-5. Being proactive
+5. Being Proactive